|

 possibilities.
 Don’t just read them,

 do them, use them; and learn other people’s reaction to them.
-There are

-more sophisticated simulations but they are not necessary at the outset.
+the outset.
 Goldratt’s novels are also paradigm busting devices;

 “not every kind of book can become a tool for acquiring personal ownership of